Staninna/captcha/README.md

 ### Generate a captcha

-To generate a captcha, send a `GET` request to `/api/v1/captcha/new`.
+To generate a captcha, send a `GET` request to `/api/v1/new`.
 With the following query parameters:

-- `len`: The length of the captcha.
+- `level`: The difficulty level of the captcha.
+This is a value between 1-9.
+The difficulty level increases every 3 levels.
+The default value can be set in the `.env` file.
 - `auth`: The authentication token.

-The response will be a JSON object with the following structure:
+The response will be a JSON object with the following structure or an error message:

 ```json
 {